StanfordSpezi/SpeziFirebase/Sources/SpeziFirebaseConfiguration/FirebaseConfiguration.docc/FirebaseConfiguration.md

 The ``ConfigureFirebaseApp/configure()`` method calls `FirebaseApp.configure()`.

-Use the `@Dependency` property wrapper to define a dependency on this component and ensure that `FirebaseApp.configure()` is called before any other Firebase-related components:
+Use the `@Dependency` property wrapper to define a dependency on this module and ensure that `FirebaseApp.configure()` is called before any other Firebase-related modules:

 ```swift
 public final class YourFirebaseModule: Module {